ansible/ansible-lint/docs/installing.md

 - If you are using [poetry](https://python-poetry.org/), read [discussion](https://github.com/ansible/ansible-lint/discussions/2820#discussioncomment-4400380)

-Pull requests to improve installation instructions are welcome, but please do not open new issues as these will be closed and locked.
+Pull requests to improve installation instructions are welcome.
+Any new issues related to installation will be closed and locked.
 ```

 For a container image, we recommend using